RISCfuture/ranked/README.md

 -----

-Models have comprehensive unit tests, and controllers comprehensive integration tests, using RSpec and FactoryGirl.
+Models have comprehensive unit tests, and controllers comprehensive integration tests, using RSpec and FactoryBot.
 Specs can be run using `rspec spec`.

 No tests of the Vue.js front-end are available yet.